Our research is editorially independent but we may earn a commission for purchases made through our links.

 Santorini is the perfect destination if you’re looking to relax and unwind.
 It’s the most famous of the Greek islands, known for its picturesque Cycladic architecture with blue shutters and bougainvillea, where you can meander down cobbled lanes and pick up charming souvenirs.
 If you’re looking for a dose of culture, visit the Archaeological Museum of Thera, the Museum of Prehistoric Thira and the Minoan Bronze Age ruins at the Akrotiri Archaeological Site.
 Unwind with a visit to the hot springs at Palia Kameni.

-If you’re looking for a cosmopolitan destination this summer, visit Mykonos to discover a picturesque town filled with narrow streets and whitewashed lanes.
-Browse through small shops, boutiques, art galleries and cafes, then visit the various beaches that surround Mykonos Town for a day of water sports and sipping cocktails at beachfront bars.
-Explore the area of Little Venice, make an excursion to the windmills above town or revel in the island’s party scene at night.
+If you’re looking for a cosmopolitan getaway this summer, visit Mykonos to discover a picturesque town filled with narrow streets and whitewashed lanes.
+Browse through small shops, boutiques, art galleries, and cafes, then visit the various beaches that surround Mykonos Town for a day of water sports and sipping cocktails at beachfront bars.
+Explore the area of Little Venice, make an excursion to the windmills above town, or revel in the island’s party scene at night.

-Crete is the largest of the Greek islands and is home to an array of cultural attractions.
-You’ll find plenty of restaurants, shops and nightclubs to explore, while outdoor enthusiasts will delight at its beautiful beaches, scenic mountains and gorges that are great for exploration in summer.
+Crete is the largest of the Greek islands and is home to an array of fascinating cultural attractions.
+You’ll find plenty of restaurants, shops, and nightclubs to explore, while outdoor enthusiasts will delight at its beautiful beaches, scenic mountains, and gorges that are great for exploration in summer.
 Visit Knossos Palace, which dates back to the Minoan civilization, then take a day trip to the island of Spinalonga to see its historic fortress or go on an excursion through Samaria Gorge National Park.

 Located directly east of Paros, Naxos boasts plenty of picturesque beaches that can be enjoyed during summer.
-Head to the west coast to see its miles of powdery sands, then take the kids to Agios Prokopios and Agia Anna to enjoy its shallow waters.
-You can go horseback riding at Plaka or swimming in the crystal clear waters of Kastraki, while those who want to kick up your vacation a notch can go windsurfing or kitesurfing adventure in Mikri Vigla.
+Head to the west coast of this hidden gem in Greece to see its miles of powdery sands, then take the kids to Agios Prokopios and Agia Anna to enjoy its shallow waters.
+You can go horseback riding at Plaka or swim in the crystal clear waters of Kastraki, while those who want to kick up your vacation a notch can go windsurfing or kitesurfing adventure in Mikri Vigla.

 If dramatic scenery is what you’re after, head to Kefalonia to be spoiled with its Greek charm and natural beauty.
 You’ll be drawn in by the stark white Myrtos beach and the lush foliage at Horgota beach, while outdoor adventurers can visit Mount Ainos, which is a national park where deer and wild horses roam.
 It was made famous by the book and film adaptation of “Captain Corelli’s Mandolin”, where sun-seekers come to snorkel along the rocky coastline around Fiskardo.